 Like many sex educators I practically stumbled into the profession.
 I was always the person my friends turned to for information and advice about sex.
 Perhaps this was due to my mother’s openness about the topic or my avid reading of every teen magazine under the sun.
 Regardless, I was the go-to gal.
 When I started selling sex toys, no one was particularly shocked.

 Truth be told, even in its simplest form-when sex is 100% physical-it can be tough.
 Sometimes you just want to get laid but your brain won’t shut off.
-Sometimes someone’s bloated or dry or can’t get it up.
-Sometimes you’re just bored and need some tips for making it more pleasurable. <–link-a-palooza!
+Sometimes you’re dry or bloated or just not in the mood.
+Sometimes you just need some tips for making it more pleasurable.

 At the same time, sex is often about much more than a simple, physical act.
 In those cases, it’s way more enjoyable when we break free of the BS scripts telling us that we aren’t p